bobbycomet/GriffinUpdater/README.md

   resolves dependencies, matches the Griffin Persona elevation model).
 - **AppImage support**: pick an install folder (defaults to `~/Desktop`), optionally auto-delete the previous AppImage so only the new one remains.
-- **Archive support (zip / tar.xz)**: for apps that ship as a bare archive with no package manager and no AppImage involved - Godot being the motivating example.
-Extracts into a folder you choose (any path, including a different drive/mount point), and can maintain a stable-named symlink (e.g. `godot`) that always points at whichever version is currently installed, so shortcuts/launchers never need updating.
-For a single-file archive it can usually spot the executable on its own; anything with more than one file inside, like Godot's .NET build, needs you to set an executable pattern once in Add/Edit.
+- **Archive support (zip/tar.xz)**: for apps that ship as a bare archive with no package manager and no AppImage involved - Godot being the motivating example.
+Extracts into a folder you choose (any path, including a different drive/mount point), and can maintain a stable-named symlink (e.g., `godot`) that always points at whichever version is currently installed, so shortcuts/launchers never need updating.
+For a single-file archive, it can usually spot the executable on its own; anything with more than one file inside, like Godot's .NET build, needs you to set an executable pattern once in Add/Edit.
 - **Notify-first consent for unattended `.deb` installs**: when a